TaleirOfDeynai/nai-context-userscript/README.md

 I was surprised to learn that Apple actually allows a few extensions for the Safari browser these days.
 I haven't tried it myself, but you can apparently find a Safari extension called [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) on the App Store.

+## Is it broken?

+If the script has broken and I have not yet addressed it, please do one of the following:

+- Open an issue here.
+- Ping me in NovelAI's Discord; the `#community-research` channel is probably most appropriate.
+I'm on there as "Taleir".

 ## The Wiki

 Various topics on what this user-script does and how to work with it were moved to the wiki to shorten this readme.
 Below are a few quick links to some important pages you may need to reference.